-Fortunately, once you understand the reasons behind your lack of productivity and focus, you can take actionable steps to change your behavior and get your work done.
+Fortunately, once you understand what causes lack of concentration, you can take actionable steps to regain control, prioritize effectively, and reduce that overwhelming feeling.

 Stress can be part of any profession, but the challenge with lawyers and the legal industry is that the same qualities that make a good lawyer – dedication and drive – are prized in the legal field while also contributing to stress.